The origins of media storytelling

 Frame from the lost film of Elinor Glyn's novel Man and Maid (Victor Schertzinger 1925)

-This project examined early attempts at co-operation between media companies and publishers in the 1920s and 1930s particularly in the sale of broadcast rights, film options and in the timing and release of book, film and radio tie-ins.
-It researched the connections between these industries and the role played by literary agents in promoting their authors within the media.
+Early attempts at co-operation between media companies and publishers particularly in the sale of broadcast rights, film options and in the timing and release of book, film and radio tie-ins were made in the 1920s and 1930s.

 Storylines originally published novels or short stories are retold some daring authors in films, and the characters’ own stories extended though complementary media.